tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 2. Inji OpenID4VP Library
    - Add support to validate openid4vp request with response_mode as iar-post or iar-post.jwt by skipping response_uri check.
    - Add support to create VP response for openid4vp request with response_mode as iar-post or iar-post.jwt.
+   - Add method `constructVPResponse` to create VP response and return it as Map<String, Any> to Wallet.
 3. Inji Wallet

 - Implement the openid4vp interaction callback to handle the presentation request, display it to the user, and obtain user consent.